jerela/OpenSimLive/README.md

 This software library was developed while working in an European Regional Development Fund project: Digital Technology RDI Environment (Digi Center) (Project ID: A74338, www.digicenterns.fi).

+## Publication and citation

+A peer-reviewed research article describing the software library is published by PeerJ as [Open-source software library for real-time inertial measurement unit data-based inverse kinematics using OpenSim](https://doi.org/10.7717/peerj.15097).
+Please cite this publication if you use OpenSimLive in your work.

 ## Similar projects

 For marker-based real-time inverse kinematics using OpenSim 3.3 API, see C. Pizzolato's [RTOSIM](https://github.com/RealTimeBiomechanics/rtosim/).